matteobarbera/mavlab_wiki_fork/Lab-standards.md

 * 3s - 6s

 Battery for 3 to 6 S connectors: XT60 more amps then 2x XT60 side by side ;)
-Why: Less time spend on So they can be used without conversion Solderd everywhere over time
+Why: Less time spend on So they can be used without conversion Soldered everywhere over time

 # RX Receivers:

-Standardize on FrSky RX or FrSky compatible
+THe Lab has Standardized on FrSky RX or FrSky compatible RX

-Which: X-XSR
+Which: R-XSR
 Why: Good range, telemetry backoption, open protocol, cheap, available, open software flashable
 How: Buy a bunch
 What about delfly: FrSky XM cpp or Sbus these ones can replace the current deltang